austinjohnkaylor/OneStream_InterviewAssessment/README.md

 Animal d = new Dog();
 Console.Write(d.speak(0));
 ```
+> Answer: Dog's speak method should override Animal's speak method by adding the override keyword to the method signature.
+In addition, Dog's speak method should be changed from speak(short x) to speak(int x) in order to properly override Animal's speak method.
+The correct code is found in [Question2's](Question2/Dog.cs) Dog class.
 ### 3. Code Analysis: Outline any issues/concerns with the implemented code
 ```
 class A